Survival models and health sequences: Reverse alignment

 Let $\bar a_i(s) = a_i(T_i - s)$ be the treatment arm expressed in revival time, so that, in the standard setting, $\bar a_i(s)$ is null for $s\ge T_i$.
-The revival assumption, that $Z \indep T \given \bar a$, is trivial because $T$ is a function of $\bar a$.
-In the case of treatment, however, the crucial assumption is lack of interference, i.e.~the treatment assigned to one individual has no effect on the response distribution for other individuals, and the treatment assigned at one point in time has no effect on the response distribution at other times.
+While $a_i (\cdot)$ is a covariate, $\bar{a}_i (\cdot)$ is not.
+It is automatic that that $Z \indep T \given \bar a$, because $T$ is a function of~$\bar a$.
+In the case of treatment, however, the crucial assumption is {\it lack of interference}, i.e.,~the treatment assigned to one individual has no effect on the response distribution for other individuals, and the treatment protocol at one point in time has no effect on the response distribution at other times.
 For the latter, the statement is as follows.
-For each finite subset $\bfs\subset\Real^+$, the conditional distribution of $Z[\bfs]$ given the treatment schedule and survival time depends only on the treatment arms $\bar a[\bfs]$ prevailing at the scheduled times,~i.e.
+For each finite subset $\bfs\subset\Real^+$, the conditional distribution of $Z[\bfs]$ given the treatment schedule and survival time depends only on the treatment arms $\bar a[\bfs]$ prevailing at the scheduled times,~i.e.,

-This is a strong assumption denying carry-over effects from earlier treatments or later treatments.
+For crossover trials in particular, this is a strong assumption denying carry-over effects from earlier treatments or later treatments.
 It implies in particular that $Z(s) \indep T \given \bar a(s)$, which is primarily a statement about the one-dimensional marginal distributions.
+Note, however, that the interference assumption is relatively benign if $a_i(t)$ is constant for $t > 0$, as is ordinarily the case.

 It is common practice in epidemiological work for certain time-evolving variables to be handled as covariates, as if the entire trajectory were recorded at baseline.
-This approach is perfectly reasonable for a variable such as air quality in an asthma study where lack of cross-temporal interference might be defensible.
-It has the advantage of leading to simple well-developed procedures for effect estimation using marginal moments (Zeger and Liang, 1986; Zeger, Liang and Albert, 1988; Laird, 1996).
+This approach is perfectly reasonable for an external variable such as air quality in an asthma study where lack of cross-temporal interference might be defensible.
+It has the advantage of leading to simple well-developed procedures for effect estimation using marginal moments (Zeger and Liang, 1986; Zeger, Liang and Albert, 1988; Laird, 1996; Diggle, Heagerty, Liang and Zeger, 2002).
 The same approach is less convincing for an evolving variable such as marital status in a survival study, because the entire trajectory---suitably coded for $t>T_i$---would often contain enough information to determine the survival time.